Nanny interviewing: Is your Nanny the Best Possible Fit?

-There's no denying that finding a nanny or au pair can be a lengthy and involved
+There's no denying that finding a nanny can be a lengthy and involved process.

-nannies and developing the right nanny interview questions, a family devotes significant
+From conducting the nanny search through nanny agencies to meeting the prospective nannies and developing the right nanny interview questions, a

-time and energy to making the right fit.
+family devotes significant time and energy to finding the right fit.

-lightly.
-Let the following guidelines help steer you toward finding a nanny that
+Don't make the hiring decision lightly.
+Let the following guidelines help steer you towards finding the right nanny for your family.

 Is the Nanny Compatible?

-In addition to compatibility, make sure to review the following nine considerations,
+In addition to compatibility, make sure to review the following ten considerations and integrate questions relating to them into your nanny interviews.

 - How well does the nanny connect to children, in particular,